kamrulislam/go-docker-mux-redis-notify/README.md

 - **Notifier** interface has been designed in a way that any concrete implementation  of the Notifier would be able to be integrated in easily.
 - A concrete implementation (using SendGrid of Twilio) of email notification has also been provided.

+## Future improvements

+- A centralized error handling middleware would be a good idea to add.
+- Add some unit tests in another docker-compose.
+- Would be good to use Go routine for email sending since it is a blocking call.